mrakshith21/draft-ipv6-over-bluetooth/draft-elkins-v6ops-ipv6blt.md

 The IPSP enables discovery of IP-enabled devices and the establishment of a link-layer connection for transporting IPv6 packets.
 The IPSP defines the node and router roles for devices that consume/originate IPv6 packets and for devices that can route IPv6 packets, respectively.

 ### Address Configuration
-RFC 7668 specifies a stateless address autoconfiguration scheme for all nodes in the network.
+RFC 7668 {{?RFC7668}} specifies a stateless address autoconfiguration scheme for all nodes in the network.
 An IPv6 link-local address is assigned to the Bluetooth interface based on the 48-bit Bluetooth device address.
 A 64-bit address is generated from the Bluetooth address, which is prepended with fe80::/64.
 Mechanisms for registering a non link local address, and multiple addresses are also provided.

 ### Header Compression
 Since BLE communication aims to conserve power, IPv6 over BLE involves header compression to reduce the size of IPv6 packets.
-This compression is based on the 6LoWPAN IPv6 header compression as specified in RFC 6282.
-However, since the document focuses mainly on IPv6 over Bluetooth for non low powered devices, header compression is optional.
+This compression is based on the 6LoWPAN IPv6 header compression as specified in RFC 6282 {{?RFC6282}}.
+However, since the document focuses mainly on IPv6 over Bluetooth for non low powered devices, header compression is optional, though it is provided in the implementation.

 # Implementation of IPv6 over Bluetooth on Windows